stevenxchung/Algorithms-Part-II/Week 06/week-06-notes.md

       * sorting, regular expressions, Delaunay triangulation
       * MST, shortest path, max-flow, linear programming
     * Determine difficulty of your problem and choose the right tool

+## Week 6: Linear Programming

+> The quintessential problem-solving model is known as linear programming, and the simplex method for solving it is one of the most widely used algorithms.
+In this lecture, we given an overview of this central topic in operations research and describe its relationship to algorithms that we have considered.